Kfar Maimon: History

-The village was established in 1959 by a gar'in of Bnei Akiva members and was named after Yehuda Leib Maimon, a signatory of the Israeli declaration of independence and the first Minister of Religions.
+The village was established in 1959 with the assistance of Jewish Colonisation Association by a gar'in of Bnei Akiva members and was named after Yehuda Leib Maimon, a signatory of the Israeli declaration of independence and the first Minister of Religions.

 In 2005 the village was the site of a non-violent standoff between tens of thousands of protesters against the Gaza disengagement plan, with police encircling the protesters who had started in Netivot to stop them from continuing their march to Israeli settlements in the Gaza Strip.
 The mass influx of demonstrators overloaded mobile telephone and other services in the small agricultural village.

-The French High School Lycée Thorani is based in the village.
+"Lycée Thorani" (lit.
+'Torah-based High School'), a bilingual (Hebrew and French) high school, is based in the village.